arron0/testit/readme.txt

 TestIt will automatically assert your expectations.
 For every dependency call these assertions will be done runtime (in this order):
 - correct method on correct dependency is called in correct order (defined by order of expectations)
-- actual arguments of the method called is asserted against expected ones.
+- actual arguments of the method called are asserted against expected ones.
 If there is any of the methods arguments optional (with default value) and it is omitted, default value will be filled to the expectation.
 If any of this assertion fails the test will fail immediately.
-Meaningful error message is generated, so it is clear what should have heppened and what actually happened.
+Meaningful error message is generated, so it is clear what should have happened and what actually happened.